These chocolate chip almond butter cookies are an alternative to a classic chocolate chip cookie. They’re free from

 In our house, the only cookies that are ever requested and eaten are Grandma Nancy’s chocolate chip cookies (and the macaroons from my last post).
 Grandma’s cookies are always the best but I’m always on the hunt for more options.

-Here is my version of chocolate chip almond butter cookies.
-They are flourless, made only with heart healthy almond butter and raw cacao powder.
-Dark chocolate chips are mixed into the batter, combined with a little vanilla and white vinegar.
+Here’s my version of chocolate chip almond butter cookies.
+They are flourless, made with almond butter and cocoa powder.
+Chocolate chips are mixed into the batter, combined with vanilla and vinegar.
 The small touch of vinegar brings out the natural flavors of the chocolate.
-And a little dark chocolate never hurt anyone.
-It actually has health benefits!

 It’s a great back pocket recipe that can also be served with ice cream or eaten alone for dessert.
 My friends and family gobbled them up.
 They requested I make more next time.

 If you try it, let me know how it works out.
 Happy Holidays ❤️